apache/ambari/ambari-views/docs/index.md

        *
        * @param key  the key
        *
-       * @return the instance data value
+       * @return the instance data value; null if no instance is associated */ public String getInstanceData(String key);
-       */
-      public String getInstanceData(String key);

       /**
        * Get the instance data values.
        *
-       * @return the view instance property values
+       * @return the view instance property values; null if no instance is associated */ public Map<String, String> getInstanceData();
-       */
-      public Map<String, String> getInstanceData();